sweeden-ttu/Q-Learning/README.md

    - [ ] Adjust discount factor and observe how it affects long-term planning
 3. Answer in [`analysis.py`](./analysis.py):
    - [ ] `What happens when you run python crawler.py?
 Describe the robot's behavior and learning process.`
+   - [ ] `What values did you use for the learning rate?
+What did you observe the effect was on convergence speed?`
+   - [ ] `What values did you use for epsilon?
+What did you observe the effect was on on exploration vs exploitation?`
+   - [ ] `What values did you use for discount factor?
+What did you observe the effect was on on long-term planning?`
+4. Run test cases and document results:
+   - [ ] Run the test cases underneath [`test_cases/q3`](./test_cases/q3/CONFIG)
+   - [ ] Document the output in [`analysis.py`](./analysis.py)

 ---